ahdinosaur/kindling/README.md

 ---

 ### Post Processing
-By default, Generator will look for a `makefile` and (if found) will run `make generator` after all other template processing has been completed.
+By default, `kindling` will look for a `makefile` and (if found) will run `make generator` after all other template processing has been completed.
 This is particularly handy for dealing with template dependencies that may change over time (like git repositories or even [NPM](https://npmjs.org/) modules).
 For example:

 ```bash
 generator: